Transparent dark purple Travel Guide by Insurte logo

 • Workplace accommodations (for those traveling on work visas).

-Different types of accommodation may have different types of proof you need to provide, particularly when staying with a family or friend.
+Different types of accommodation may require different types of proof you need to provide, particularly when staying with a family or friend.

 Why it's required

-Schengen authorities require proof of accommodation to make sure that travelers have adequate arrangements for their stay.
+Schengen authorities require proof of accommodation to make sure that travelers have adequate arrangements for their visit.

 You'll also need to show proof of compliant travel insurance at your visa appointment.
 Get yours online.